BISHOP, CALIF. AREA: Gary Olson of the Bishop Creek Resorts (760-873-4484):

 SACRAMENTO RIVER, CALIF: Kirk Portocarrero of Outdoor Adventures Sport Fishing, Redding, Calif.
 (800-670-4448) reported:

-Spin fishing is good with Glo Bugs and Crickets.
+Spin fishing is good with Glo Bugs and Crickets for trout and Shad.

-Catching nice Kings in the Balls Ferry area, using Flatfish lures and bouncing roe.
+Catching some nice Kings in the Corning area, using Flatfish lures and bouncing roe,

 Salmon are 15-30 pounds, bright-colored.

-SILVER LAKE, CALIF: Linda Thorbjornson at Kay's Silver Lake Resort (209-258-8598): "Fishing has been good and most of the people are now gone for the summer.
+SILVER LAKE, CALIF: Linda Thorbjornson at Kay's Silver Lake Resort (209-258-8598): "There have been some nice rainbows caught recently.

 LAKE TAHOE - North Shore: